google/digitalbuildings/ontology/docs/connections.md

 the how the entities are associated.
 This may be a physical (e.g., `FEEDS`) or logical (e.g., `HAS_PART`) association.
 This document details the definitions of the various supported connections and in what scenarios each should be used.
+When onboarding virtual devices the connections should be made on the virtual device and not on the gateway.

 ## Contains

 #### Definition: Source physically encapsulates at least part of Target.

-The contains connection should be used when one entity, or at least a component of it, exists physically within another.
+The Contains connection should be used when one entity, or at least a component of it, exists physically within another.
 This connection is commonly used to represent the location of an entity within a building.
 For example, a building may contain a floor which contains a room or zone, which contains a `VAV`.
 In this instance the connection